 It is important to assess if the proper procedures were followed prior to the decision to dismiss.
 Was an investigation carried out ? for example.
-Was the person allowed to prepare for the investigation, defend themselves, have a witness as to fact etc. and if a decision was made a disciplinary hearing to dismiss, was there a right of appeal afforded to the person, for example.
+Was the person allowed to prepare for the investigation, to defend themselves, have a witness as to fact etc. and if a decision was made after a disciplinary hearing to dismiss, was there a right of appeal afforded to the person, for example.

 How to you prove gross misconduct ?

 If there is cctv or witnesses as to the fact, witness statements may be sought and availed of.
 What is the evidence of each party relevant to the facts will likely be assessed.

 What do you get for unfair dismissal ?

 There are 3 different forms of redress for unfair dismissal :

 - Compensation for loss to date, future loss, pension loss up to a maximum of 104 weeks remuneration.